Xinglab/rMATS-long/README.md

                         With --output-full-gene-asm, require each isoform to
-                        have --min-reads-per-edge for each splice junction --output-strict-only  Only output events where is_strict is True
+                        have --min-reads-per-edge for each splice junction --output-strict-only  Only output events where is_strict is True --novel-junctions     Consider splice junctions found in --align-dir but not --gtf-dir
 ```

 #### count_reads_for_asms.py